orbicularis/taylorRepo/README.md

 coursework repo, can be deleted at a later time

 this is a really awesome readme file, let's just face it

+and here is a change to test the branch